moneytransfers.com

 Routing numbers are used by banks to identify one another.
 The Routing Numbers were not used until 1911, routing numbers are an essential part of financial transactions and necessary anytime you are looking to send or receive money.
 In this guide, we’ll cover exactly what routing numbers are, how to find them, and why you might need one.

-What’s a routing number?
+What’s a Routing Number?

 A routing number is a nine-digit code used to identify where are financial institution is within the United States.
 Routing numbers are also known as an ABA routing number, an RTN, or a routing transit number, and are often needed for sending money.